DonaldKellett/csnaketerm/docs/index.md

-The classic Snake game, right in your terminal

-## About

 The classic Snake game, right in your terminal.
 Play the game in an 80x24 terminal for an optimal experience, though larger terminal dimensions will also do.

 ## Installing